rjgarciam/CMJaizkibel/readme.md

-#CMJaizkibelApp
+# CMOlabideaApp

-Web app for meals management at Colegio Mayor Jaizkibel
+Web app for meals management at Colegio Mayor Olabidea

 Based on CMAyeteApp